2 Kings 4

 When Elisha tells her, "About this season, according to the time of life, thou shalt embrace a son," she resists: "Nay, my lord, thou man of God, do not lie unto thine handmaid."
 She is protecting herself.
 Do not give me false hope, she seems to say.
 Do not promise me a child if it cannot come to pass.
 But Elisha speaks truly.
 She conceives and bears a son at the appointed time.
 What she could not provide for herself, what seemed impossible, becomes fact.
 Her hospitality to a prophet opens a door to her own future.

 18And when the child was grown, it fell on a day, that he went out to his father to the reapers.
 19And he said unto his father, My head, my head.
-And his father said to a lad, Carry him to his mother.
-20And when he had taken him, and brought him to his mother, she sat on her knees till noon, and then died.
+And he said to a lad, Carry him to his mother.
+20And when he had taken him, and brought him to his mother, he sat on her knees till noon, and then died.

 The promise made at birth comes crashing down.
 The child, grown and strong, cries out in the field - a sudden, fatal pain.
 His father sends him home, and he dies in his mother's lap.
 No warning.
 No time to pray.
 The miracle child, given by grace, is taken by death.
 And the Shunammite sits alone with his body.

-21And she went up, and laid him upon the bed of the man of God, and shut the door upon him, and went out.
-22And she called unto her husband, and said, Send me, I pray thee, one of the young men, and one of the asses; for I will go to the man of God, and come again.
+21And she went up, and laid him on the bed of the man of God, and shut the door upon him, and went out.
+22And she called unto her husband, and said, Send me, I pray thee, one of the young men, and one of the asses, that I may run to the man of God, and come again.
 23And he said, Wherefore wilt thou go to him to day? it is neither new moon, nor sabbath.
 And she said, It shall be well.

 Desperation has no protocol.
 She does not grieve at home.
 She does not send word ahead.
 She takes the dead boy, lays him on Elisha's bed - the very chamber where the promise was given - and rides toward the prophet with fierce silence.
 When Gehazi asks her questions, she answers, "It is well."
 Not because it is well.
 But because she will not speak her grief to a servant.
 She will speak it only to the man of God.
 And when she reaches him, she does not kneel.
 She catches him by the feet and holds on.